Consortio Security Awarded Silver Corporate Covenant Accreditation

-- Earl Knight is Consortio Security’s Chief executive officer.
-Earl has a proud military record, having served as a Royal Engineer in the Army.
+- Consortio Security’s Chief executive officer, Earl Knight has a proud military record, having served as a Royal Engineer in the Army.
 To learn more about Earl, you can view his profile here.

-- Nathan Potter is our chief operating officer.
-Nathan’s key experience stems from an extensive high ranked military background.
-He served with the 2nd Battalion, the Royal Anglian Regiment.
+- Consortio Security’s Chief Operating officer, Nathan Potter, has key experience which stems from a high ranked military background.
+He served with 2nd Battalion, Royal Anglian Regiment.
 To learn more about Nathan, you can view his profile here.

-- Prior to joining Consortio Security, Wayne Redman served with the Royal Military Police for 12 years.
-As Head of Operations, Wayne works closely with the Chief Operating Officer in overseeing the company’s operations.
+- Our Head of Operations, Wayne Redman oversees the company’s operations.
+Prior to joining Consortio Security, Wayne served with the Royal Military Police for 12 years.
 To learn more about Wayne, you can view his profile here.

-- Mick initially started his career with the Royal Air Force, where he served for just over 20 years in Personnel Management.
+- Our Head of HR, Mick Stone initially started his career with the Royal Air Force, where he served for just over 20 years in Personnel Management.
 Following on from this, he joined the private security industry, before joining our company as Head of Human Resources.
 To learn more about Mick, you can view his profile here.

 Above all we continue to employ and support individuals who have come from the Armed Forces as well as strengthening our current workforce by attending the MOD future leadership programmes.
 There are several parallels between Consortio Security and the Armed Forces with regards to our daily challenges, our values and strong team ethos.
 Employees who have come from a military background have brought a depth of discipline and a broad range of knowledge to our business.
 This has been crucial in supporting our continued growth and expansion.